nuance-communications/mix-demo-client-azstaticwebapps/README.md

 ### Intent or Entity

-To trigger a intent or entity selection, leverage the following attributes:
+To trigger an intent or entity selection, leverage the following attributes:

 * `data-mix-action="selectable"`
 * `data-mix-selectable-id` - can be `INTENT` or the entity name